+Common units

+offered

+7,700,000 common units; or 8,855,000 common units if the underwriters exercise their option to purchase additional common units in full.

+Common units outstanding after this offering

+61,172,766 common units; or 62,327,766 common units if the underwriters exercise their option to purchase additional common units in full.

+Use of proceeds

+We expect to use the net proceeds of this offering to pay a portion of the purchase price of the Acquisition.
+Pending the closing of the Acquisition, which is expected to occur in July 2013, we will use the net proceeds to repay funds borrowed under our \$500 million revolving credit facility.

+Affiliates of certain of the underwriters are lenders under our revolving credit facility and accordingly will receive a portion of the proceeds from this offering.
+Please see "Underwriting (Conflicts of Interest)."

+Cash distributions

-Common units offered 6,300,000 common units; or 7,245,000 common units if the underwriters exercise their option to purchase additional common units in full.
-Common units outstanding after this offering 52,527,766 common units; or 53,472,766 common units if the underwriters exercise their option to purchase additional common units in full.
-Use of proceeds We expect to use the net proceeds of this offering to pay a portion of the purchase price of the Acquisition.
-Please read "Use of Proceeds" on page S-15 of this prospectus supplement.
-Cash distributions Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter, less reserves established by our general partner.
+Under our partnership agreement, we must distribute all of our cash on hand as of the end of each quarter, less reserves established by our general partner.
 We refer to this cash as "available cash," and we define this term in our partnership agreement.

-On April 19, 2011, we announced that the Board of Directors of TC PipeLines GP declared our first quarter cash distribution in the amount of \$0.75 per common unit, payable on May 13, 2011, to unitholders of record as of April 30, 2011.
-Common units issued in this offering will not be entitled to this distribution.
-Our general partner receives 2 percent of any cash distributions we make (not counting any distributions to which it is entitled by virtue of owning common units) by reason of its capital contributions to us and our intermediate partnerships.
+Our general partner receives two percent of any cash distributions we make (not counting any distributions to which it is entitled by virtue of owning common units) by reason of its capital contributions to us and our intermediate partnerships.
 If our quarterly cash distributions exceed \$0.81 per unit in any given quarter, our general partner receives 15 percent of the cash distributed in excess of that amount until each unitholder has received distributions exceeding \$0.88 per unit for that quarter.
+If our quarterly cash distributions exceed \$0.88 per unit in any given quarter, our general partner receives 25 percent of the cash distribution in excess of that amount for that quarter.
+The distributions to our general partner described above, other than in its capacity as an owner of common units, that are in excess of its effective two percent general partner interest represent incentive distribution rights.

+On May 15, 2013, we paid a quarterly cash distribution of \$0.78 per common unit to holders of record of our common units as of May 6, 2013.

+Estimated

-If our quarterly cash distributions exceed \$0.88 per unit in any given quarter, our general partner receives of that amount for that quarter.
-The distributions to our general partner described above, other than in its capacity as an owner of common units, that are in excess of its effective 2 percent general partner interest represent incentive distribution rights.
-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2013, then you will be allocated, on a cumulative basis, an amount of U.S. federal taxable income for that period that will be less than 20 percent of the cash distributed with respect to that period.
-Please read "Tax Considerations" on page S-18 of this prospectus supplement for the basis of this estimate.
-NASDAQ Global Select Market symbol "TCLP" S-11
+ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2015, then you will be allocated, on a cumulative basis, an amount of U.S. federal taxable income for that period that will be less than 20 percent of the cash distributed with respect to that period.
+Please read "Tax Considerations" on page S-24 of this prospectus supplement for the basis of this estimate.

+New York Stock Exchange

+symbol "TCP"

+Material tax consequences

+For a discussion of other material U.S. federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Considerations" in the accompanying prospectus.

+Risk factors

-Material tax consequences For a discussion of other material U.S. federal income tax considerations that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Considerations" in the accompanying prospectus.
-Risk factors There are risks associated with investing in our common units.
-You should consider carefully the information under the heading "Risk Factors" beginning on page S-13 of this prospectus supplement, and on page 6 of the accompanying prospectus and all other information, including the information incorporated herein by reference, to ensure you understand the risks associated with an investment in our common units.
+There are risks associated with investing in our common units.
+You should consider carefully the information under the heading "Risk Factors" beginning on page S-20 of this prospectus supplement, and on page 7 of the accompanying prospectus and all other information, including the information incorporated herein by reference, to ensure you understand the risks associated with an investment in our common units.